-The JFTC has recently paid close attention to the effects on competition by the conduct of digital platformers.
-In particular, the JFTC has concerns that such digital platformers may lessen competition in R&D by accumulating big data, or acquiring key technologies or personnel resources through mergers that have not been reportable due to the small size of the target companies.
-Given such concerns, it is reported that the JFTC plans to revise the Merger Guidelines by taking those effects into account in 2019.
+As is apparent from the recent revision of the JFTC's Merger Guidelines and Policies Concerning Review of Business Combinations, the JFTC has recently paid close attention to the effects on competition of the conduct of digital platform businesses.
+In particular, the JFTC is concerned that such digital platform operators may lessen competition in R&D by accumulating big data, or acquiring key technologies or personnel resources through mergers that have not been reportable due to the small size of the target companies.
+In the same vein, on 17 December 2019, the JFTC published Guidelines on the Interpretation of Abuse of a Superior Bargaining Position in Transactions Between Digital Platform Operators and Consumers Who Provide Personal Information, and established a new department within the JFTC, which is dedicated to researching and regulating transactions involving digital service providers.